SanderMertens/flecs/docs/PrefabsManual.md

 </li>
 </ul>
 </div>

-For nested hierarchies, resolve each child from its corresponding instance parent.
-The lookup depends on the stable child ordering maintained by the `Parent` hierarchy storage.

 ## Prefab Types (C++, C#)
 Like entities and components, prefabs can be associated with a C++ type.
 This makes it easier to instantiate prefabs as it is not necessary to pass prefab handles around in the application.
 The following example shows how to associate types with prefabs: